ArunGaonkar/ArunGaonkar-HPCC-Causality.github.io/week3.md

 I started coding and read the data from the dataset.

 Since the file size is 30 Mb, I am not able to get all the rows.
-Default size is 4MB, and hard limit is 10 Mb.
+Default size is 4MB, and hard limit is 10 MB.
 Si I should find a way to read 30 Mb file.

 # 06/09 Thursday Day 13